 The conference begins at 5PM on Friday, September 5th.
 There will be light refreshments and participants are encouraged to preregister and stay to enjoy each other’s company and the fine early September California evenings.
 Sessions on Saturday and Sunday will include continental breakfast, morning and afternoon breaks and lunch.

-A optional formal dinner will be held on the evening of Saturday, September 6th, 2014.
-This is a separate, pre-paid-only ticketed event.
+A optional dinner will be held on the evening of Saturday, September 6th, 2014.
+This is a separate, pre-paid-only ticketed event (dressy-casual attire).
 This dinner is to honor Emeritus Professor Dr. Niels C. Pedersen’s career and celebrate the progress in feline health since his training as a veterinarian at UC Davis from 1963-1967.
 He remembers a time when cats were a badly neglected species and their disease problems virtually unknown beyond cat bite abscesses, hairballs and parasites.
 He still remembers being taught, by a leading authority on cats of the day, that the weird blood dyscrasias of cats were due to “a weak bone marrow.”
 His long association with cats started in childhood on a poultry farm with dozens of feral and pet cats and an innate love and understanding of the species.
 The ignorance that he saw as a senior veterinary student caused him to forgo a career as a large animal veterinarian and to enter academia with a clinical and research emphasis on feline diseases.
 He sees this conference as a fitting tribute to the progress that has been made over the last half century in understanding health problems of the species.
 Dinner will be a California barbeque with drinks and dancing under the stars.